-Retirement is the time in one’s life when you reap the fruits of years of labor and relax in the shade of your nest egg.
-But for more than 30 million Americans, the dream of retirement may be just that, a dream.
-National 401(k) day is designated each year as a day for 401(k) plan sponsors to offer information and communication about ways to save for retirement and the importance of having a plan for your post-work years.
+Retirement is the time in one’s life when, ideally, you reap the fruits of years of labor and relax in the shade of your nest egg.
+National 401(k) day, every September 6, encourages sponsors to offer information and communication about ways to save for retirement.
+But for more than 30 million Americans, the dream of retirement may be just that — a dream.

 National 401(k) Day - History

-The Pension Protection Act of 2006 made is easier for companies to enroll employees into a 401(k) plan automatically, encouraging more saving.
+The Pension Protection Act of 2006 made it easier for companies to enroll employees into a 401(k) plan automatically, encouraging more saving.

-For the first time in its 15 year history, assets held in 401(k)s hit $1 trillion.
+For the first time in its 15-year history, assets held in 401(k) plans hit $1 trillion.

-The IRS created rules for allowing employees to make tax-deferred salary deductions for 401(k)s launching the retirement tool as we know it today.
+The IRS created new rules allowing employees to make tax-deferred salary deductions.

 - January 1, 1980

-401(k)s were initially intended to be a supplement to traditional pensions.
+401(k) plans were initially intended to supplement traditional pensions.

 401(k)s have replaced pensions as the predominant vehicle for retirement savings.